 Breakfast takes place in a stunning room and is in buffet-style.
 Here too, breakfast is served according to the principles of Nordic cuisine.
 You will find small dishes made from local and organic seasonal products.
 The best thing about this is that you can taste every dish and get acquainted with the local Danish cuisine.

 We really enjoyed our stay at the Kong Arthur hotel.

-Copenhagen is the perfect place for a three-day city trip.
-Don’t let the cold weather deter you from visiting Copenhagen during the winter months.
+Copenhagen is the perfect destination for winter city trip.
+Don’t let the cold weather deter you from visiting Copenhagen in the winter months.
 If you take my advice and take the time for the necessary preparation during packing, you won’t be cold at all.

 Stay tuned for new blog posts and subscribe below!

 16 thoughts on “Copenhagen in winter: fun things to do | Denmark”

 I have to admit, I prefer small towns or nature spots in Europe over the busy cities.
 But Copenhagen has always been on my list of cities I want to visit because it doesn’t seem so overwhelming.
 Your recommendations are great!